Light expanding from source / Source

 Whether on location or in my basement studio, my first consideration was always the light—its angle, brightness, color, contrast and it’s modulation between soft diffusion and crisp specularity.
 Working in this manner and reflecting on the results over time, I noticed that certain qualities of light contributed to an evocative spiritual quality I refer to as numinance.
 For instance, the above image calls me to consider both the nature of light and its use as a metaphor for intelligence, ideas and “illumination” in the spiritual sense.

 In science, the essence of light is still an open question.
 At the atomic level a unit of light is referred to as a photon, but that’s just a label to describe an energy that has a fixed speed but no mass and can behave as either a particle or a wave depending on how it’s observed.
 Photons are entirely different from matter, yet they give rise to and sustain matter.
-We know they’re produced when energy is either added or subtracted in an atom, specifically when an electron—best conceived as an energy field—“jumps” from one orbit to another, incredibly, without crossing the distance.
-Gazillions of these events happening together result in the streams of light entering my lens.
+We know they’re produced when energy is either added or subtracted within an atom, specifically when an electron—best conceived as an energy field—“jumps” from one orbit to another, incredibly, without crossing the distance.
+Gazillions of these events happening together result in the streams of light entering my eye.
 Physicist David Bohm saw these emissions as information, content, form and structure itself, regarding light as “the potential of everything.”

 The above image also evokes in me considerations of the first light of the universe, a result of the great expansion or Big Bang.
 A key property of light, like the universe, is that it expands in all directions at once, piercing the darkness.
 It’s this expansive feature that gives rise to light as a metaphor for birth, awakening, increased awareness and spiritual evolution.
 Deepak Chopra observed that, “In the dark we will always seek the light.”
 We are creatures who seek meaning, clarity and understanding.
 Literally, light throughout the cosmos is itself the source of our increasing understanding of the universe and our beginning.
 A photographer friend, Walt Weidenbacher, referenced light as a guideline for living when he said, “The world is as big as the candle we carry.”